dincamihai/playlist/index.md

 - Enrique Iglesias - Bailando (Español) ft.
 Descemer Bueno, Gente De Zona
 - Meghan Trainor - All About That Bass
 - Arctic Monkeys - 'Fluorescent Adolescent' (2007)
-- The Irrepressibles - In This Shirt (Röyksopp Remix)
-- New World - The Irrepressibles
-- THE IRREPRESSIBLES - ARROW
 - Pet Shop Boys - It's A Sin
 - Pet Shop Boys - Always On My Mind
 - Depeche Mode - Enjoy The Silence